apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>connectionCredentialKey defines connection credential key in secret
-which created by spec.ConnectionCredential of the ClusterDefinition. it will be ignored when &ldquo;account&rdquo; is set.</p>
+<p>connectionCredentialKey defines connection credential key in secret<br />which created by spec.ConnectionCredential of the ClusterDefinition.<br />it will be ignored when &ldquo;account&rdquo; is set.</p><br />
 </td>
 </tr>
 </tbody>